For emergency help during a bushfire, call triple zero (000).

 - make a bushfire preparation plan (or bushfire survival plan)

 - prepare your property

-- prepare an emergency kit, taking into account your specific health needs and those of any family members and people you care for
+- prepare an emergency kit, considering your specific health needs and those of any family members or people you care for

 - be familiar with the fire danger ratings used in your area (for example, 'severe' or 'extreme'), as well as bushfire alert levels (for example, 'watch and act' or 'emergency warning')